FScociety/EasyAutomation/README.md

-# EasyAutomation
+# Blender-EasyAutomation
-A simple addon to easy the scripting workflow in blender
+A simple addon to ease the automation and scripting workflow in blender.

+## Features

+TODO

+## Installation

+TODO

+## Changelog

+TODO